trilitech/tezos-developer-docs/docs/architecture/tokens.md

 - Is there a limit on the number of tokens or can the contract create any number of tokens?
 - What are the rules for creating or transferring tokens?

-Remember that holding a token means that the contract's ledger has a record that connects an account address with a balance of tokens.
+Remember that holding a token usually means that the contract's ledger has a record that connects an account address with a balance of tokens.
 Therefore, if the smart contract is malicious or has flaws, the ledger could be changed, erased, or frozen and the tokens could be stolen, destroyed, or made unusable.

 ## Token standards